google/earthengine-community/tutorials/beginners-cookbook/index.md

 var outputDictionary = varImage.reduceRegion(reducer, geometry, scale);
 ```

-Alternatively, `reduceRegions` can be used to compute image statistics for all element of a collection at once:
+Alternatively, `reduceRegions` can be used to compute image statistics for all elements of a collection at once:

 ```javascript
 var outputCollection = varImage.reduceRegions(reducer, collection, scale);
 ```

-Note that for large collections, this will be less efficient than mapping over the collection and using `reduceRegion`
+Note that for large collections, this will be less efficient than mapping over the collection and using `reduceRegion`.

 ### Applying a reducer to each element of a collection